1 John 4:1

 By this you know the Spirit of God: every spirit that confesses that Jesus Christ has come in the flesh is from God;

-John provides his readers with yet another a litmus test for recognizing false teachers.
+(a) By this you know.
+John provides his readers with another a litmus test for recognizing false teachers.
 “If they deny Jesus was fully man and fully God, don’t listen to them” (2 John 1:7)

 1 John 4:3